sbrl/Pepperminty-Wiki/README.md

 - ...?

 Is the feature you want to see not on this list?
 [Open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) or [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls)!

+# License
+Pepperminty Wiki is released under the Mozilla Public License 2.0.
+The full license text is included in the `LICENSE` fiel in this repository.